Big Fat Liar: Sequel

 In August 2016, it was announced that a standalone sequel had begun principal photography.
-Bigger Fatter Liar starred Ricky Garcia as Kevin Shepherd, Jodelle Ferland as Becca, and Barry Bostwick as Larry Wolf.
-The plot though unrelated to the first film, was similar in many ways to Big Fat Liar.
+Bigger Fatter Liar starred Ricky Garcia as Kevin Shepherd, Jodelle Ferland as Becca, Fiona Vroom as Penny, Kevin O'Grady as Ivan, Karen Holness as Miss Walker, and Barry Bostwick as Larry Wolf.
+The plot, though unrelated to the first film, was similar in many ways to Big Fat Liar.
 Released directly to DVD in April 2017, the film was met with critical and commercial failure.
 It was later released on Blu-ray in July 2018.

 Potential future

 In March 2022, Shawn Levy revealed that he has always wanted to make a direct-sequel to Big Fat Liar, stating that the plot would include a Marty Wolf revenge story.
 The filmmaker referenced the revitalized Real Steel franchise in the form of the upcoming television series, as hope for a future Big Fat Liar sequel to be made.